 D

-500 jumps
+~500+ jumps

 3–7 years after C

-What you CAN'T yet
+What NOT yet

 For whom

 From A to B: average 1 year (requires weekend consistency).
 B to C: 2–3 years.
 C to D: often never, because it requires 300+ additional jumps, about €12,000 in jumps and 5+ years of weekly commitment.
-70% of Italian license holders stop at A, 20% at B, 7% at C, 3% reach D.
+In Italy most skydivers sit between A and B; a minority reach C, very few reach D.

 Moral: if your goal is "jumping when I want with friends," A is the real finish line.
-No pressure to continue — a well-consolidated A (50–70 total jumps) is safer than a rushed B.
+No pressure to continue — a well-consolidated A (50–70 total jumps) is safer than a rushed B. Also note: the ENAC license is kept active through activity recency, not a bureaucratic 2-year renewal.